AntonMiniazev/YaP_projects/1. Real_estate_market_analysis/README.md

 # Real estate market analysis
-**Description:** At our disposal is the data sample of the Yandex.Realty service - an archive of ads for the sale of apartments in St. Petersburg and neighboring settlements for several years.
+**Description:** At our disposal is the data sample of the Yandex.Realty service - an archive of ads for the sale of apartments in St. Petersburg and neighboring settlements for several years.<br>
 **Main aims:** We need to learn how to determine the market value of real estate.
 Our job is to set the parameters.
 This will allow to build an automated system: it will track anomalies and fraudulent activity.

 dataset - **real_estate_data.csv**